 12 March 2020 Chenies Manor and the Russell Family by Alison Wall

-Alison will summarise the lives and work of the Russell family from 1485 to the present day.
-The first John Russell moved to Chenies Manor when he married Ann Sapcote, who inherited the manor from her Cheyne connections.
-He was much favoured by Henry VIII and Edward VI, who granted him various areas of land and monastic foundations across the country and bestowed the title of Earl of Bedford.
+Alison, who is a guide at Chenies Manor, summarised the lives and work of the Russell family from 1485 to the present day.
+She started with the first John Russell, who moved to Chenies Manor when he married Ann Sapcote, who inherited the manor from her Cheyne connections.
+He was very influential, and much favoured by both Henry VIII and Edward VI, who granted him various areas of land and monastic foundations across the country and bestowed the title of Earl of Bedford.

 9 April 2020 Beacons of the Past: investigating a prehistoric Chilterns landscape by Dr Wendy Morrison